sarkeraumio/Heart-blood-pressure-monitoring-system/README.md

 | `L2 T7 unknown resistor` | Determine an unknown resistance |
 | `L2 T8 determine resistor and show it on OLED` | Resistance measurement with OLED readout |

-## Getting started

-1. Open [MakeCode](https://makecode.microbit.org/) `TODO: or state if these are MicroPython files`.
-2. Create a new project and import the relevant file from this repository.
-3. Add the OLED extension: **Extensions → search `oled-ssd1306`** `TODO: confirm the extension you used`.
-4. Flash the resulting `.hex` to the micro:bit via USB.
-5. Wire the hardware as per the pin map above, power the pump and valve from the external supply, and share a common ground with the micro:bit.

 ## Calibration